tristanmcooper/LabReport3/LabReport3Writeup.md

 ## 3. `grep -h`
 ### `-h` indicates "matched lines"
 - __Description:__ `grep -h` allows us to display the matching lines without including the filenames/paths.
-This command can be particularly helpful when paired with `cat`
+This command can be particularly helpful when paired with `cat`.

 1. `grep -h` __first__ example: I went ahead and found a phrase that appears in only one line in the entire `travel_guides` directory.
     - **Without** `-h`:
     ```bash
     $ grep "pilgrims were" ./*/*/* | cat
     ```
-    - OUTPUT:
+    - *Output*:
     ```
     ./travel_guides/berlitz1/HistoryJerusalem.txt:        barbed wire, no Israeli or Jewish pilgrims were allowed to visit the
     ```